12 Questions to Ask a Breeder

 9. Do you offer a guarantee?

 The guarantee usually offers compensation of another puppy or a refund.
 Sometimes the guarantee includes conditions, but they should be easily be met by the new owners.
 Many reputable breeders want first right of refusal.
-This means that the breeder will take the puppy back at any age if you no longer want it.
+This means that the breeder will take the puppy back at any age if you no longer want it, or can care for it.
 Responsible breeders don't want their pups abandoned or in a shelter.
 Most will want to stay in touch and want to know how the pup is doing.

 10. What do I need to know to bring the puppy home?
 (Vaccinations, food etc.)